Julian-Fletcher/Julian-Fletcher/README.md

-- Hi, I’m @Julian-Fletcher
+## Hi,
-- I’m a computer science student at the University of Missouri interested in Geographic Information Systems, Data Visualization, and Machine Learning
+My name is Julian Fletcher.
+I’m studying computer science at the University of Missouri.
+My interests are in Geographic Information Systems, least cost paths/search algorithms, and data science.

-- You can reach me at jf6fz@umsytem.edu
+You can reach me at jf6fz@umsytem.edu.

 <!---
 Julian-Fletcher/Julian-Fletcher is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.